civet-org/docs/docs/api-core.md

 This allows you to forward partial data to the Resource component (or other compatible clients) even if the fetch has not yet been completed.

 It can be helpful to allow a transition between several updates of the component, e.g. to keep the order of the elements while the retrieval is still running.
-The `Resource` component supports this by calling the `DataStore`'s `transition` method each time it resolves new data.
+The `<Resource>` component supports this by calling the `DataStore`'s `transition` method each time it resolves new data.
 The function is called before `recycleItems`, so you don't have to worry about it when implementing the transition.

+#### Metadata

+The `meta` attribute provided to `DataStore`'s functions can have multiple applications.
+It is an interface which can be used to pass additional meta information beside the actual data to its underlying consumers.

+When a `get` request is made by a [`<Resource>`](#resource) component, the `meta` object has the following functions:

+- Its contents are published to the consumers of the [`<Resource>`](#resource) via the [Resource context](#resourceprovider).
+- Its contents are preserved between multiple revisions of a request and thereas can be used to provide information to subsequent queries or utility functions like `transition` or `recycleItems`.
+When the [`<Resource>`](#resource) is in persistent mode, the information is also preserved between multiple requests.
+- The special key `persistant` (`meta.set('persistent', true)`) can be used to force the Resource's persistent state.
+This can be especially useful when the persistant state is required for performance optimizations.

+As the contents of `meta` may be preserved between multiple requests or revisions, it may be necessary to clean it up in your DataStore's `get` function.
+Please see [`Meta`](#meta) for more information.

 ## `DataStore`